danpeirce/xpress-pic18f46k42/README.md

 ## Board Features

 This board has a USB microB connector.
-It has a PIC MCU on board configured to act as an interface and it enumerates as a multifunction device.
+It has a PIC MCU on board configured to act as an interface and it enumerates as a multi-function device.
 This allows one to both download programs to it as a mass storage device and use the interface as a virtual com port.

 ### Pins Used